Erez Marom Photography

 Main Features

-- A full week of sailing the beautiful and majestic Scoresby Sound, the largest fjord system in the world and one of the most photogenic locations in Greenland.
+- A full week of sailing the beautiful and majestic Scoresby Sound, the largest fjord system in the world and one of the most photogenic locations in Greenland and perhaps in the entire Arctic region.

 - Fantastic mountainous landscape together with countless gigantic icebergs floating in the fjords.